qdarcip/localization/qpython/en-US-intro.md

 * Pip destekler

 [[ Programlama Özellikleri ]]
-* Supports Web App programming, which let you develop mobile apps with web development framework, this speeds up your mobile development greatly
+* Web uygulaması proglamlamasını destekler, which let you develop mobile apps with web development framework, this speeds up your mobile development greatly
 * Supports native UI programming, which let you develop games more easily by using scripts
 * Supports SL4A programming to access Android’s features: network, Bluetooth, GPS, and more